MatteoDarienzo/BaySMEV/README.md

 # Purpose:

 Software BaySMEV (BAYesian Simplified Metastatistical Extreme Value) provides the Bayesian version of SMEV method (Marra et al., 2019, Marani and Ignaccolo, 2015).
-It contains tools for rainfall extreme analysis with both stationary and non-stationary models within a Bayesian framework, which provides results with quantitative uncertainty.
+It contains tools for rainfall extreme analysis with both stationary and non-stationary models within a Bayesian framework.
+The MLE method is also here available as per the version of Marra et al., 2019 (https://zenodo.org/records/15047817).

 # Method: